 Sessions at Drury University may also include student music therapists who are working on clinical hours towards completing their bachelor’s degree.
 Students are accompanied by an MT-BC in each session.
 The clinic serves a growing number and variety of clients both on and off campus including:

-Julie Cassity, clinical supervisor
+Julie Cassity, Clinical Instructor

 What is Music Therapy?

 Music therapy is the clinical and evidence-based use of music interventions to accomplish individualized goals within a therapeutic relationship by a credentialed professional who has completed an approved music therapy program.

 How is Music Therapy Used?

 Music Therapy uses music and music related strategies, presented by a qualified music therapist, to assist or motivate a person towards specific non-musical goals.
 Music therapists use their training as musicians and clinicians to bring about changes in cognitive, physical, communication, social, employment, and emotional skills.